thazelart/terraform-validator/README.md

 [![Build Status](https://travis-ci.com/thazelart/terraform-validator.svg?branch=master)](https://travis-ci.com/thazelart/terraform-validator) [![CodeCov](https://codecov.io/gh/thazelart/terraform-validator/branch/master/graph/badge.svg)](https://codecov.io/gh/thazelart/terraform-validator) [![Go Report Card](https://goreportcard.com/badge/github.com/thazelart/terraform-validator)](https://goreportcard.com/report/github.com/thazelart/terraform-validator)
 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/thazelart/terraform-validator.svg)](https://hub.docker.com/r/thazelart/terraform-validator) [![Docker Pulls](https://img.shields.io/docker/pulls/thazelart/terraform-validator)](https://hub.docker.com/r/thazelart/terraform-validator)

 Terraform is a Go library that help you ensure that a terraform folder answer to your norms and conventions rules.
+This can be really useful in several cases :
+* You're a team that want to have a clean and maintainable code
+* You're a lonely developer that develop a lot of modules and you want to have a certain consistency between them

 **Features:**
  * [x] ensure that the terraform blocknames follow the given pattern
  * [x] ensure that blocks are in a wanted files (for example output blocks must be in `outputs.tf`)